Jewish community of Worcester, England: The Jews in Worcester in the Middle Ages

-In 1184 a Jew name Bonefei was fined one mark of gold to the King's court.
+In 1184 a Jew named Bonefei was fined one mark of gold to the King's court.

-A few years later there is evidence of a money lender named Leo the Jew who lent money to the abbot of Pershore.
+A few years later Leo the Jew is recorded as having lent money to the abbot of Pershore.
 He was imprisoned for a forcible entry into the hospital of Worcester, doubtless in the attempt to make good some legal claim.

 Worcester was one of the 26 Jewish centres of these days to have an archa.
-The archa was an official chest, provided with three locks and seals, in which a counterpart of all deeds and contracts involving Jews was to be deposited in order to preserve the records.
+Thiswas an official chest, provided with three locks and seals, in which a counterpart of all deeds and contracts involving Jews was to be deposited in order to preserve the records.

-The introduction of archae was part of the reorganization of English Jewry ordered by King Richard I in light of the massacres of Jews that took place in 1189-1190 at, and shortly following, his coronation.
+The introduction of archae was part of the reorganisation of English Jewry ordered by King Richard I in light of the massacres of Jews that took place in 1189–1190 at, and shortly following, his coronation.
 These massacres resulted in a heavy loss of Crown revenue partly as a result of Jewish financial records being destroyed by the murderous mob (in order to conceal evidence of debts due to the Jews).
 The archae were intended to safeguard the royal rights in case of future disorder.
 All Jewish possessions and credits were to be registered and certain cities were designated to serve as the centres for all future Jewish business operations and the registration of Jewish financial transactions, each such city having an archa.
 In each centre, a bureau was set up consisting of two reputable Jews and two Christian clerks, under the supervision of a representative of the newly established central authority that became known as the Exchequer of the Jews.

-The right of Jews to live in Worcester was expressly confirmed by King Henry III who came to the throne in 1216.
-There is some evidence that there may have been a Jewish Quarter in the area of Cooken or Coken Street (now Copenhagen Street), in St. Andrew's parish in the city.
+The right of Jews to live in Worcester was expressly confirmed by King Henry III, who came to the throne in 1216.
+There is some evidence that there may have been a Jewish quarter in the area of Cooken or Coken Street (now Copenhagen Street), in St. Andrew's parish in the city.

-The Diocese was notably hostile to the Jewish community in Worcester.
+The diocese was notably hostile to the Jewish community in Worcester.
 Peter of Blois was commissioned by a Bishop of Worcester, probably John of Coutances to write a significant anti-Judaic treatise Against the Perfidy of Jews around 1190.